Telescope Building and Maintenance

 Get that scope working

-Perhaps the most frustrating aspect about getting started in astronomy is to buy a telescope and not have it work properly.
+Perhaps the most frustrating aspect of getting started in astronomy is buying a telescope and not having it work properly.
 Often just simple tweaks and adjustments are enough to convert a dust-gathering, clothes horse in the corner into a telescope to bring the wonders of the heavens to you and yours.
 Just bring your scope in and let us help.

 Build your own telescope

-By far, most telescopes built by amateurs are Newtonain reflectors, based on a concept developed by Isaac Newton himself.
+By far, most telescopes built by amateurs are Newtonian reflectors, based on a concept developed by Isaac Newton himself.
 The main component is a large thick primary mirror with a curved front surface.
 The light is gathered by this mirror and concentrated.
 A secondary mirror redirects the light to the eyepiece.
-For more details on the Newtonain telescope design click here.
+For more details on the Newtonian telescope design click here.

 You can begin building your scope by actually grinding the precise surface of the primary mirror or by purchasing a pre-finished mirror.
 Your primary mirror and other components are then assembled and mounted to make the completed scope.